wolframkriesing/site-stitcher/content/tidbit/2020/11/index.md

 # `Theme.AppCompat` is supplied by the Android Support Library
 slug: theme-app-compat-is-supplied-by-the-android-support-library
 dateCreated: 2020-11-30 16:25 CET
-tags: android, tools, react-native, react, mobile development, knowledgebase
+tags: Android, tools, React Native, react, mobile development, knowledgebase

-When I started digging into the `styles.xml` file of our react-native app I found XML like this:
+When I started digging into the `styles.xml` file of our React Native app I found XML like this:

 ```
 <resources>